SamHemingway/qr-code-component-main/README.md

 ### Useful resources

-- (https://css-tricks.com/centering-css-complete-guide/) - Helped me understand centering vertically via CSS.
+- (https://css-tricks.com/centering-css-complete-guide/) - Helped me understand centering vertically via CSS, but it felt hacky.
+- (https://css-vertical-center.com/#/) — Used transform method in the end to make work with both Safari/Chrome.
 - I would have normally expected to include guides here on how to create rounded corners and drop shadows with CSS, but I figured out how to get this info straight from Figma.
 Not sure if this is good practice or not — should learn it from a guide anyways to increase understanding.

 ## Author